 Here is an example from the US but this “common core” curriculum is the same racist trope from a discredited academic paper is being taught to Canadian children.
 The man speaking was key in its implementation

 What Teachers Unions enforce upon our children

 In Kamloops BC the following was presented to grade 10 children as a social studies quiz.
 This was only discovered after a student sent a picture to his father on social media.
 There is a belief across Canada by “educators” that parents should have no right to interfere with, or even be aware, of what dogma they are leveling at our minor children.
 They have fought in court to protect these “rights.”

 The school boards’ response has been tepid to say the least, “It is an oversimplification of those very complex ideas, which we need to revisit with those students,” according to Assistant Superintendent.
 Bill Hamblett, who worked very hard to downplay the significance of his members engaging in the political conditioning of children.

 One prescient student responded for more factually, “It’s basically a teacher saying, ‘This is my opinion — learn it and it will be yours too,”

-In Alberta, despite the fact that the population is obviously and overwhelmingly conservative, their children and despite the fact many of their parents work or did work in the oil and gas sector are treated to this by their so called “educators.”
+In Alberta, despite the fact that the population is obviously and overwhelmingly conservative, and despite the fact many of their parents work or did work in the oil and gas sector their children are treated to this by their so called “educators.”